 Ever wondered what is the fastest car in the world that is street legal?
 Well, piston heads, rejoice because in today’s article we’re talking cars, and we’re talking fast cars at that.

 Cars, and indeed supercars, are highly sought after.
 Yet due to their impracticalities and their top-end prices, for many people, supercars are seen as commodities that are simply out of reach and are instead inventions to be lusted over.

 For a car to be considered a supercar, as well as looking the part, the most important thing is its speed.
 Nowadays, when we talk speed, we’re talking real speed.
 Not too long ago, if a car clocked anything above 150mph it was considered lightning-quick, whereas nowadays that figure barely registers as a speed in the world of supercars.
 Technology has evolved, engineering has evolved, and supercars have evolved.

 These days, supercars which are street legal will comfortably surpass 200mph, with plenty more in the tank, but what is the fastest car in the world that is street legal?
 Let’s find out, shall we?

-Here are 4 of the fastest street legal cars in the world.
+Here are four of the fastest street legal cars in the world according to ABB.

 4. Bugatti Veyron Super Sport – 267.8mph